propellerlabsio/meteor-ui5/README.md

 # TODO
 * Include OpenUI5 itself in package.
 * Two-way binding (update meteor collection from UI5 control changes)
+* Handle caching - updates to assets (xml, js) in client app (ie user of package) are currently cached by browser making development a PITA and deployment of new versions problematic.
+In the interim, I'm using Cache Killer for development: https://chrome.google.com/webstore/detail/cache-killer/jpfbieopdmepaolggioebjmedmclkbap
 * Performance-optimizations in Meteor cursor observeChanges - only update, add and remove changed documents.
 * Destroy cursor queryHandle on destroy of UI5 model